Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

-For young graduate working adults in Singapore specifically, I feel that to save $100,000 after working for three years is not impossible with careful planning.
+For young graduate working adults in Singapore specifically, I feel that to save $100,000 in your first few years of working is not impossible with careful planning.

 Why is it important to start saving in your 20s?